Page 1 |

 nonetheless grateful for the offer, and while I was mightily proud to

-labor for Tom Fontana and Barry Levinson on Homicide, I do regret not
+labor for Tom Fontana and Barry Levinson on

 getting to work closely with Milch, who is a remarkable writer and a